I thought it would be appropriate to share this recipe for my Dad’s Favorite Fennel Taralli recipe on Father’s Day.

 This particular variation is made with yeast and is unsweetened.
 As with most Italian recipes, these fennel taralli are simple but a little time-consuming.
 However, they are well worth the effort.

 Once you have made the dough and it has been left to double in size (this can take up to 2 hours), you can slice the dough in strips and form them into rings.
 You can make the rings as small or as large as you like.
 I usually form them into 7 inch rings; about 1″ thick.
 Once again, you can make larger (or smaller) rings…it’s really up to you.
 These taralli get dunked in boiling water, just like bagels, for a few minutes and then in the oven for about 1 hour.

 I honestly cannot tell you the exact origin of where my mom got this recipe.
 I always thought it was a recipe she “created” based on trial and error.
-The only thing I know is that these were, and still are, my Dad’s favorite Fennel Taralli.
+I only know that these were, and still are, my Dad’s favorite Fennel Taralli.
 My mom would make many kinds of taralli, but a double batch of these would be made religiously every two weeks.
-They would be kept in the fridge and my dad would have them as an evening snack, while watching TV.
+They would be kept in the fridge and my dad would have them as an evening snack while watching TV.

-I can still remember the set-up.
+I can still remember the setup.
 The ginormous wooden board (which I previously wrote about here) would be on the kitchen counter, a large pot of water and one huge mound of flour.
-My mom would make these taralli manually, no kitchenaid to help in the kneading.
+My mom would make these taralli manually, with no KitchenAid to help knead.
 That’s what you call a true labor of love!